A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 When the charges against him were dropped, Wilder’s court records were also sealed.
 This has troubled the Morris family.
 “He’s been arrested twice for statutory sodomy, by two different women.
 And if you look up his criminal record today, it’s completely clear.
 This is someone who still has their teaching license, and that seems wrong,” Andrea said.
 The Morrises accepted that they couldn’t change the prosecutor’s mind about dropping Wilder’s charges, but they’ve been fighting ever since to obtain any records from the court case — transcripts, for instance, or a docket that would tell them exactly how far the case had progressed before it was dropped.

 Wilder’s Google results will be the longest-lasting record of his alleged misconduct — though his departure from Lindbergh Schools in May 2015, after nearly two years of paid administrative leave, also briefly made the news.
-It happened two weeks after a strongly-worded letter from the Morrises to the school district called the decision to “still [allow] Wilder to continue to draw a salary … absolutely beyond belief.”
+It happened two weeks after a strongly worded letter from the Morrises to the school district called the decision to “still [allow] Wilder to continue to draw a salary … absolutely beyond belief.”

 When asked why Wilder was put on paid leave for a year and eight months following his 2013 arrest — and kept on staff following his first arrest in 2008 — a spokeswoman for Lindbergh Schools said “we must make decisions based on the information we have.”
 She said that as soon as the district “received new evidence” from the police in 2015, “immediate action” was taken to terminate Wilder’s contract.
 However, the school didn’t fire Wilder.
 He resigned.
 And as part of the termination of his contract following his resignation, he was paid nearly two months of his salary ($69,100 annually, as of 2012) in severance, plus $5,000.
 While the agreement made no mention of why Wilder left, it forbade him from applying for a job with the district again.